Home

 All content for Starting Place with Elizabeth Woodson is the property of Elizabeth Woodson and is served directly from their servers with no modification, redirects, or rehosting.
 The podcast is not affiliated with or endorsed by Podjoint in any way.

-Starting Place is hosted by Elizabeth Woodson—author, Bible teacher, and seminary graduate—and is all about helping you grow.
+Starting Place is a discipleship podcast hosted by Elizabeth Woodson, an author, Bible teacher, and seminary graduate who loves to help believers to grow spiritually.
 Through practical teaching and honest conversations with pastors, theologians, and everyday disciplemakers, we explore what Christians believe and how those beliefs shape a faithful, spiritually vibrant life.
-If you’re ready to grow deeper in your faith, this is the place to start—one meaningful conversation at a time.
+If you’re ready to grow deeper in your faith, this is the place to start, one meaningful conversation at a time.

 Show more...